WSNL: History

-Top 40

 Trendle and Campbell sold WTAC to a Hawaii-based group in 1954.
 Under the ownership of Radio Hawaii, Inc., WTAC shed its NBC affiliation to become one of Michigan's first Top 40 music stations in 1956.
 Its original program director was Mike Joseph, who would launch the legendary WKNR "Keener 13" in Detroit in 1963 and later went on to create the Hot Hits format in the early 1970s.

 J.P.
-McCarthy, later an institution in morning drive time radio for decades at 760 WJR Detroit, was WTAC's original Top 40 nighttime disc jockey in 1956.
+McCarthy, later an institution in morning drive time radio for decades at WJR in Detroit, was WTAC's original Top 40 nighttime disc jockey in 1956.
 The station was also owned for a time by the Chess brothers, who owned and operated Chess Records.
 Chess sold the station in 1961 to a Philadelphia group that included Gene Milner who became manager of the station.

 During WTAC run as a Top 40 rock station, WTAC's engineer was Robert "Bob" Garner, who said he hated rock music except for Chuck Berry's "My Ding-a-Ling."
 In its final years as a Top 40, WTAC helped introduce the Australian heavy metal band AC/DC to American audiences.

-Country music and Christian radio

 "The Big 600" flourished as a Top 40 contemporary station during the 1960s and 1970s.
 But by the 1980s, most listeners to contemporary music had switched to FM stations.
 WTAC flipped to a full service, country music format in 1981.
 The country sound lasted more than a decade, but again, country listeners began to tune to FM stations for their music.

-During the early and mid-1990s, WTAC operated as a Contemporary Christian music station.
+Starting in 1989, through the mid-1990s, WTAC operated as a contemporary Christian music station.
 The WTAC call letters are now used on Smile FM's 89.7 FM signal in the Flint area.
-Christian Broadcasting System purchased the station in 1997 and installed the current WSNL call sign and its Christian talk and teaching format.
-In the 2010s, WSNL added an FM translator station at 106.5 MHz, for listeners who prefer FM radio.
+Christian Broadcasting System purchased the station in 1993.
+Its format was "CCM" for a few more years, with the slogan "Music and Ministry".
+The call sign change to WSNL, and a move to a spoken word format, would come in 1997.
+In 2014, WSNL added an FM translator station at 106.5 MHz, for listeners who prefer FM radio.

 The station had been based in Grand Blanc Township for much of its early history.
 Its studios were located near the corner of Hill and Center Roads for decades until moving to South Saginaw Street in 2003.